StDoses72/Xutrix-ChessEngine/README.md

     Cython(if the existing cython file does not work): Required to compile the .pyx files for performance.

+    You MUST run the compilation command python setup.py build_ext --inplace before starting the engine for the first time.

 ## 🎮 How to Play

 Run the main script to start the interface: